Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Surface tension calculations

-The situation is the same at the true-vacuum--boundary interface, except that the bulk number density that the condensate `heals' to away from the wall is enhanced by an $\order{\epsilon}$ correction to offset the lower potential energy density $U(\phi)$.
+The situation is very similar at the true-vacuum--boundary interface, except that the bulk number density that the condensate `heals' to away from the wall is enhanced by an $\order{\epsilon}$ correction to offset the lower potential energy density $U(\phi)$.
+(One can see this by inserting $\phi=0$ into Eq.~\eqref{eq:constraint-equations}, as the second equation then gives $n\chi=-2\bar{n}_\mathrm{fv}$, which generates an $\order{\epsilon}$ constant offset in the third equation.)
 This translates into an $\order{\epsilon}$ difference between the two surface tensions,